gordonguthrie/rappel/README.md

 You need to clone this repo, the `Pometo` repo, and the `LFE` repo side by side in your file system

+***NOTE***: there is a problem getting lfe from Hex and we are using from-source installs at the moment

 `git clone git@github.com:gordonguthrie/pometo.git`
 `git clone git@github.com:gordonguthrie/rappel.git`
 `git clone git@github.com:rvirding/lfe.git`